The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

 This result is stated and proved in \cite[Section 8.6]{freedman_quinn_1990}.
-However, the proof is somewhat disparate in the book and many of the details are not given.
+However, the proof is somewhat dispersed in the book and many of the details are not given.
 For this reason, we give the full proof below.

-\begin{proof}[Proof of \Cref{prop:cs_stable_2}] Let $W:=W(f)$ be the mapping cylinder of $f$.
-Since $\cs(f)=0$, then by definition we can smooth the topological stable normal bundle of $W$ relative to the given smoothings of the stable tangent bundles of the boundary.
+\begin{proof}[Proof of \zcref{prop:cs_stable_2}] Let $W:=M_f$ be the mapping cylinder of $f$.
+Since $\cs(f)=0$, then by definition we can smooth the stable topological normal bundle of $W$ relative to the given smoothings of the stable tangent bundles of the boundary.
 By Kirby-Siebenmann \cite[Essay IV, Theorem 10.1]{kirby_siebenmann_1977}, we can realise this by a smooth structure on $W$ extending the given structures on the boundary.
 Note that here we have crucially used that the dimension of $W$ is at least five and at most seven.
 This allows us to view $W$ as a (relative) smooth $h$-cobordism $(W,X,X')$.
 Note that $W$ is topologically a product (by definition) but that it is not necessarily a product smoothly, and that $W$ already restricts to a smooth product on $\partial X$.
 We aim to turn $W$ into a smooth product cobordism via stabilisations.

-We may assume in the standard way that $W$ has only $2$- and $3$-handles in its relative handle decomposition (for a reference, see \cite[\S 20.1]{behrens_kalmar_kim_powell_ray_2021}).
+We may assume in the standard way that $W$ has only $2$- and $3$-handles in its relative (to $X$) handle decomposition (for a reference, see \cite[\S 20.1]{behrens_kalmar_kim_powell_ray_2021}).
 Since $W$ is topologically a product we know that the $2$- and $3$-handles algebraically cancel.
-Let $\mathcal{W}$ be the collection of immersed Whitney discs in $X\times\{1/2\}$ for the pairs of cancelling intersections of the descending manifolds for the $3$-handles and the ascending manifolds for the $2$-handles.
+Let $\mathcal{W}$ be a collection of immersed Whitney discs in $X\times\{1/2\}$ for the pairs of cancelling intersections of the descending manifolds for the $3$-handles and the ascending manifolds for the $2$-handles.
 If these discs were embedded disjointly then we could use Whitney moves on the discs to force the $2$- and $3$-handles to geometrically cancel and hence $W$ could be made into a smooth product cobordism.
 Let $p\in D_1\cap D_2$ be an intersection point for two Whitney discs $D_1,D_2\in\mathcal{W}$ (potentially $D_1=D_2$) and let $\alpha$ be an arc in $W$ from $X\times\{0\}$ to $X\times\{1\}$ which intersects $D_1$ and $D_2$ exactly once at $p$ and is disjoint from all other discs in $\mathcal{W}$.
 Let $q=(q_1,q_2)$ be a point in $S^2\times S^2$.
 Then we form a new cobordism